resourceguru/api-docs/endpoints/webhooks.md

 X-ResourceGuru-Signature | A HMAC SHA256 digest of the webhook secret and the payload to be delivered.

-At the end of every minute, all changes made on events for the current account will be sent as a payloadto the payload endpoint.
+At the end of every minute, all changes made on events for the current account will be sent as a payload to the payload endpoint.

 ## Get Webhooks